mu-costa/casa-futebol-clube/README.md

-# Trybe Futebol Clube
+# Casa Futebol Clube

 ## About
-Project developed at Back-End Development Module of Trybe's Web Development course.
-It was approved with 100% of the mandatory and optional requirements met.

-The goal was to develop a RESTful API following SOLID principles, and its integration tests for a front-end application that was already developed.
+The goal is develop a RESTful API following SOLID principles, and its integration tests for a front-end application that was already developed.

 The application is used to check matches's data and the leaderboard of a soccer competition, to register and update matches.
 The authentication is handled with JSON Web Tokens, and the password encryption is handled with _bcryptjs_.